Freetz/freetz/make/README.md

     D-Bus is a message bus system, a simple way for applications to talk to one another.
 In addition to interprocess communication, D-Bus helps coordinate process lifecycle; it makes it simple and reliable to code a "single instance" application or daemon, and to launch applications and daemons on demand when their services are needed.

   * **[Debootstrap (binary only)](../docs/make/debootstrap.md)<a id='debootstrap'></a>**<br>
     debootstrap is used to create a Debian base system from scratch, without requiring the availability of dpkg or apt.
-It does this by downloading .deb files from a mirror site, and carefully unpacking
+It does this by downloading .deb files from a mirror site, and carefully unpacking them into a directory which can eventually be chrooted into.
      - [Debian in wenigen Schritten nutzen](../docs/make/debootstrap.md#debian-in-wenigen-schritten-nutzen)
      - [Erfahrungswerte](../docs/make/debootstrap.md#erfahrungswerte)